Liverpool transfers: Alexander-Arnold signs new five-year Liverpool deal | Goal.com

 Trent Alexander-Arnold has committed his future to Liverpool by signing a new long-term contract with the club.

-The 20-year-old has emerged as one of the club's most consistent performers under Jurgen Klopp and has now penned a new deal, which Goal understands will run until 2024.
+The 20-year-old has emerged as one of the Reds' most consistent performers under Jurgen Klopp and has now penned a new deal, which Goal understands will run until 2024.

 He follows Scotland captain Andy Robertson in committing his future to the club this week, with the left-back having also agreed a new five-year contract.